11 must-have accessories for your Sony a6000

 Selfie-sticks are a popular device for taking photos at arms-length.
 They’re especially useful for reaching high to capture the scene, including yourself in a photo, social media and adding a human element into your photos.
 Opt for a Bluetooth release to automate your smart phone.

-We bought one for our last trip to New York – see the Great Selfie Stick Fail below!
+We bought a new selfie-stick for our last trip to New York and encountered a few problems learning to use it – see the Great Selfie Stick Fail below!

 Peak Design Wrist Strap